insample/modular-angularjs-directives/README.md

 2. an extension that adds code to asynchronously fetch data;
 3. an extension that encapsulates common data preprocessing logic;
 4. branching from that, the histogram and bar chart directives, each with their own rendering logic.

+Each level of this hierarchy is oblivious to the implementation of, and the services referenced by, the previous level.

 ## How do they work?